cminyard/gensio/README.rst

 use a simulated serial port to read modem control line, inject errors, etc.

+You can get by without serialsim if you have three serial devices: one hooked in echo mode (RX and TX tied together) and two serial devices hooked together do I/O on one device goes to/comes from the other.
+Then set the following environment variables:

+  export GENSIO_TEST_PIPE_DEVS="/dev/ttyxxx:/dev/ttywww"
+  export GENSIO_TEST_ECHO_DEV="/dev/ttyzzz"

+It will not be able to test modemstate or rs485.

 They also require the ipmi_sim program from the OpenIPMI library at https://github.com/cminyard/openipmi to run the ipmisol tests.

+To run the tests, you need to enable some internal debugging to get the full effect.
+You generally want to run something like:

+  ./configure --enable-internal-trace CFLAGS='-g -Wall'

+You can turn on -O3 in the CFLAGS, too, if you like, but it make debugging harder.